rawleyfowler/Dancer2-Controllers/README.md

 A wrapper for exporting [Dancer2](https://metacpan.org/pod/Dancer2) routes in various controller esq, modules.

-Similary to how Spring-Boot declares their routes, except without annotations.
+Similar to how Spring-Boot declares their routes, except without annotations.

 ## Example